Dr Nam Nguyen

 • Teaching Interests

-Dr Nguyen used to teach several systems thinking and complexity management courses (formal teaching) for the undergraduate and postgrad programs at the University of Queensland; undergraduate and MBA programs at the University of Adelaide (in Australia and Singapore campuses); Graduate School of Systems Design and Management, Keio University, Japan; MBA program, FPT Business School, Vietnam.
+Nam has taught various courses (formal teaching) for the undergraduate and postgrad programs at the University of Queensland; undergraduate and MBA programs at the University of Adelaide (in Australia and Singapore campuses); MBA programs in Australia, Dubai and Singapore, Victorian Institute of Technology; postgraduate programs, Torrens University Australia; Graduate School of Systems Design and Management (SDM), Keio University, Japan; MBA program, FPT Business School, Vietnam.
 He has also coordinated the revolutionary educational Ecopolicy programs (informal teaching) in high schools and universities in Australia and Vietnam.

-Currently, Dr Nguyen is offering executive and ‘customized’ training courses in systems thinking, complexity management, and the unique Malik Management Systems for various companies and organisations in different countries.
+In recent years, Nam has been designing and delivering executive and ‘customised’ training programs in systems thinking, complexity management, ICCPM courses, and the unique Malik Management Systems for various public / private organisations in different countries.

 • Research Interests

-As a systems scientist Dr Nguyen’s research is interdisciplinary in nature which cuts across a wide range of disciplines and themes including management, leadership, governance, social and behavioural sciences, education, business, sustainable development, and complexity management.
-He has been the principal supervisor of 2 PhD students and co-supervisor of 6 PhD students in the Adelaide Business School.
-Dr Nguyen has worked with various teams (former colleagues, PhD students, research partners) to apply their ‘self-developed’ systems-based Evolutionary Learning Laboratory (ELLab) framework to address complex management problems in various countries (e.g., Australia, Japan, Ghana, Vietnam, etc.).
+As a systems scientist Dr. Nguyen’s research is interdisciplinary in nature which cuts across a wide range of disciplines and themes including sustainable systems, management, leadership, governance, social and behavioural sciences, education, business, and complexity management.
+Nam has worked with various teams (former colleagues, PhD students, research partners) to apply their ‘self-developed’ systems-based Evolutionary Learning Laboratory framework to address complex problems in many countries (Australia, Japan, Ghana, Vietnam, etc.).

 • Research Funding